wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Accessibility compliance

-Make sure that all examples are accessible and adhere to accessibility standards (e.g., WCAG).
+Make sure that all examples are accessible and adhere to accessibility standards (for example: WCAG, ATAG).

 For interactive components, ensure proper keyboard navigation and screen reader support.
 When creating dynamic content or effects (such as animations or notifications), provide options for users to pause, stop, or adjust these features as needed.